anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 The best algorithm for analyzing the sentiment of reviews depends on the specific task and data being analyzed.
 In general, machine learning-based approaches (Naive Bayes, Support Vector Machines (SVM), and Recurrent Neural Networks (RNNs)) tend to perform well on sentiment analysis tasks, especially when trained on large amounts of data.
 However, lexicon-based approaches can also be effective when dealing with specific domains or languages, particularly for social media opinions and reviews which is what this app focuses on.

 Lexicon-based approach: This approach uses pre-defined dictionaries of words that are classified with positive or negative sentiment scores.
 The algorithm then assigns a score to a given text by summing up the scores of all the words in the text.
-A popular example of this approach is the VADER (Valence Aware Dictionary and sEntiment Reasoner) algorithm, which uses a combination of rule-based and statistical techniques to analyze the sentiment of social media text.
+A popular example of this approach is the VADER (Valence Aware Dictionary and sentiment Reasoner) algorithm, which uses a combination of rule-based and statistical techniques to analyze the sentiment of social media text.

+Named Entity Recognition:

+Token classification assigns a label to individual tokens in a sentence.
+One of the most common token classification tasks is Named Entity Recognition (NER).
+NER attempts to find a label for each entity in a sentence, such as a person, location, or organization.

+A pre-trained model DistilBERT (Hugging Face) is finetuned with WNUT17 dataset to detect new entities.
+This finetuned model is used for inference in the app.
+Check out explore_data_and_model.ipynb notebook for more details.

 ## Why VADER?